The Value of Personalized Recommendations: Evidence from Netflix: Introduction

-We estimate our model using 2 million Netflix users and the approximately 7,000 goods available to them in the United States.
-To feasibly estimate user and good representations at this scale, we adopt a modeling approach that avoids the need to estimate a user embedding for each user.
-Instead, we represent each user dynamically as a function of their past watch history using a sequence model operating over good embeddings.
-In this architecture, user preferences are encoded by the parameters of the sequence model and the user’s observed history, rather than by a user-specific embedding vector.
+We estimate our model using two million Netflix users and the approximately 7,000 goods available to them in the United States.
+At this scale, modeling users via pre-defined characteristics would be insufficiently expressive, while learning a latent preference vector for every user would be computationally infeasible.
+Instead, we represent each user’s preferences as a function of their past viewing history.
+Concretely, we use a model that reads a user’s sequence of previously watched goods (and their latent characteristics) and, at each point in time, summarizes this history into a current preference state.
+Thus, user heterogeneity is captured by a common set of parameters governing how histories map into preferences and the individual’s realized history, rather than by a user‑specific parameter vector.
 As a result, the number of parameters to estimate grows only with the number of goods and the complexity of the sequence model, rather than with the number of users.
 This dramatically reduces the memory and computational requirements for model estimation, enabling us to scale to large populations while capturing heterogeneous and time-varying user preferences.

-A key aspect of our approach and its validation is to rely on idiosyncratic randomization that the recommender system (RecSys) induces to learn user preferences, which allows us to separate out the effects of recommendation from the ``intrinsic" preferences of users.
-This randomization occasionally induces variation in the selection and ordering of goods in the recommendations.
-To validate our model, we run an experiment that exogenously ``nudges'' the salience of a random set of goods, allowing us to generate model-free diversion ratio estimates for this set of goods \citep{conlon2021empirical}.
-We generate the same diversion ratio estimates using our model and find that, out of sample, the model's predicted diversion has a 0.86 correlation and 0.73 $R^{2}$ when compared to the model-free diversion ratios.
+To separate out the effects of recommendations from the intrinsic preferences of users, we treat algorithmic variation in the selection and ordering of recommended goods as conditionally exogenous given the user, item, and state features available to the RecSys.
+For validation, we conduct a randomized salience experiment that increases or decreases the share of recommendations from different product categories across consumers.
+This variation allows us to estimate model-free diversion ratios \citep{conlon2021empirical}.
+We generate the same diversion ratio estimates using our model and find that, out of sample, the model's predicted diversion ratios have a 0.86 correlation and 0.73 $R^{2}$ when compared to the model-free diversion ratios.
 This approach builds upon a recent line of work in industrial organization that relies on exogenous non-price variation, such as good availability experiments, in order to estimate diversion ratios in settings without price variation \citep{conlon2013experimental, conlon2023estimating, aridor2025measuring}.